File(s) not publicly available

 (3) EWEA Offshore presentation of the measurements campaign

-Related publications metadata field includes a link to the master thesis which explored the described dataset in more details.
+(4) Link to the master thesis by Simon Elliot, which explored the described dataset in more details.

 Danish Agency for Science, Technology and Innovation grant no. 2136-08-0022